EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.
 These words may also appear in this document in lowercase, absent their normative meanings.

-Readers are expected to be familiar with the terms and concepts described in {{RFC7252}} and {{RFC7390}}.
+Readers are expected to be familiar with the terms and concepts described in CoAP {{RFC7252}}, group communication for CoAP {{RFC7390}} and COSE {{I-D.ietf-cose-msg}}.

+Readers are also expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCOAP, such as "Security Context", "Master Secret" and "Master Salt", defined in {{I-D.ietf-core-object-security}}.

 Terminology for constrained environments, such as "constrained device", "constrained-node network", is defined in {{RFC7228}}.

-Terminology for protection and processing of CoAP messages through OSCOAP, such as "Security Context", "Master Secret", "Master Salt", is defined in {{I-D.ietf-core-object-security}}.

 This document refers also to the following terminology.

 * Keying material: data that is necessary to establish and maintain secure communication among member of a multicast group.
 This includes, for instance, keys and IVs {{RFC4949}}.

-* Group Manager (GM): entity responsible for creating a multicast group, establishing and provisioning security contexts among authorized group members, and managing the joining of new group members.
+* Group Manager (GM): entity responsible for creating a multicast group, establishing and provisioning security contexts among authorized group members, as well as managing the joining of new group members and the leaving of current group members.
 A GM can be responsible for multiple multicast groups.
 Besides, a GM is not required to be an actual group member and to take part in the group communication.
 The GM is also responsible for renewing/updating security contexts and related keying material in the multicast groups of its competence.
 Each endpoint in a multicast group securely communicates with the respective GM.

 * Multicaster: member of a multicast group that sends multicast CoAP messages intended for all members of the group.
 In a 1-to-N multicast group, only a single multicaster transmits data to the group; in an M-to-N multicast group (where M and N do not necessarily have the same value), M group members are multicasters.

 * Listener: member of a multicast group that receives multicast CoAP messages when listening to the multicast IP address associated to the multicast group.
-A listener MAY reply back, by sending a unicast response message to the multicaster which has sent the multicast message.
+A listener may reply back, by sending a unicast response message to the multicaster which has sent the multicast message.

 * Pure listener: member of a multicast group that is configured as listener and never replies back to multicasters after receiving multicast messages.